eduvpn/documentation/INSTANCE_DISCOVERY.md

 The "Institute Access" list contains VPN servers that typically only allow users from the organization itself to connect to it.
-These servers are used to protect "private" networks at an organization.
+These servers are used to protect (private) networks at an organization.

-eduVPN applications MUST implement both discovery files and make a clear distinction in the UI of the application between them.
+eduVPN applications MUST support both discovery files and make a clear distinction in the UI of the application between them.

 ## Fetching Frequency